Why I love wedding ceremonies – a Q&A with Father Christopher

 What other qualifications do you have?

-Originally from Cleveland, Ohio, I attended the University of Cincinnati and hold a B.A. degree in English and Spanish.
-I also studied at the University of Salamanca, in Spain.
-Then I moved to New York City, where I spent most of my adult life.
+Raised in Cleveland, Ohio, I graduated from the University of Cincinnati, where I earned a Bachelor of Arts degree in English and Spanish.
+My time at U.C. also included a semester abroad at the University of Salamanca, in Spain.
+Upon graduation, I moved to New York City, where I spent most of my adult life.

-During my career in human resources on Wall Street and in New York City government, I lived in Hong Kong for several years and traveled throughout Asia and the Pacific.
-Currently, I live in Durham, North Carolina, and in South Boston, Virginia, where I am a chaplain in the Intensive Care Unit of my local hospital.
-I am also a Reiki Master and spiritual director and I teach classes in meditation and mindfulness.
+During my career in human resources, on Wall Street and in New York City government, I lived in Hong Kong for several years and traveled throughout Asia and the Pacific.
+Currently, I live in Durham, North Carolina, where I teach meditation, serve as a spiritual director, and practice Reiki.

-An avid reader and writer all my life, I was invited in September of 2013 to write a weekly column for a website called Boomer Living Plus.
-My stories range from personal reflections based on life experiences to examinations of issues confronting us as a nation and as a world.
-A new column appears every Sunday.
-Follow me on www.boomer-livingplus.com.
+An avid reader and writer all my life, I was invited in September of 2013 to write a weekly column for a website then called Boomer Living Plus.
+Over the next year and a half, my stories ranged from personal reflections based on life experiences to examinations of issues confronting us as a nation and as a world.
+Having to crank out a new column every week was a wonderful discipline.

 Now that you’ve read a little about me, I want to hear more about you.
 Call me at 434-572-7436 or contact me to discuss your wedding and how I can help make your ceremony reflect your needs and desires.“Words cannot describe how sweet and kind he is and we could not be happier with our ceremony.

 – Brenda and Amanda Read mo”re →